jacquelynchow/stash/README.md

   * Displays how many recs per media type and from how many people (or person)
 #### **MediaType Page**
 * Displays all the user's recs for that specific media type
-* This feed will have all of the same rec functionalities as **Pod Page**, except for the ability to add a recommendation; recs must be added within pods
+* This feed has all of the same recommendation functionalities as **Pod Page**, except for the ability to add a recommendation; recs must be added within pods.

 ## Folders & Files
 An overview and description of key files in the StashApp repository: